In electronics, we can find both series and parallel circuits.

 Calculating Resistors in Parallel

 To calculate the resistance in a parallel circuit, you use the following formula

-You calculate capacitance in a parallel circuit simply by taking the sum of all the capacitance values.
+You calculate the capacitance from capacitors in parallel simply by taking the sum of all the capacitance values.

 Write your comments and questions in the comment field below.